 Whilst programs have the option to disable all macros, Microsoft macros are designed to automate repetitive tasks in Microsoft Office programs; specifically, Excel and Word.
 This means many businesses rely on macros to operate efficiently on a daily basis.

 Smart configuration of macros is therefore key to ensuring businesses minimise risk, whilst maximising productivity.
-Configuration of Microsoft Office Macro Settings is included in our Cybersecurity Management System (CSMS) packages from the SILVER level up.
+Configuration of Microsoft Office Macro Settings is included in our Cybersecurity Management System (CSMS) packages from the GOLD level up.

 Configuring macro settings dramatically increases protection from macro viruses (malicious macros).
 A core issue is that malicious macros are malicious microprograms which can ultimately run any function the creator has instructed.
 The key is to stop the macro running, even if someone accidentally clicks on a dangerous email.